tetragonpublishing/tetragonpublishing.github.io/README.md

 The site is live at `https://tetragonpublishing.com` within a couple of minutes.

+NB I seem to get an almost immediate error message from github, then it magically fixes itself.
+Check github repo online and test after 3 mins.

 ### 5. Roll back in an emergency

 If the deploy breaks the site, restore the last known good state: